 On Feb.
 4, 2021, the Securities and Exchange Commission (SEC) filed an enforcement action against GPB Capital Holdings, its principals, and related individuals/entities, for engaging in securities fraud.
 State securities regulators in Massachusetts, Alabama, New Jersey, New York, Georgia, Illinois, Missouri, and South Carolina have also initiated enforcement proceedings and/or investigations into GPB.

-Wolper Law Firm is currently representing clients across the country in arbitration proceedings against brokerage firms and financial advisors who violated due diligence requirements when recommending private placement funds issued by GPB Capital Holdings, including GPB Capital Holdings, LP, GPB Capital Holdings II, LP GPB Automotive Portfolio, LP, GPB Waste Management, LP n/k/a Armada Waste Management, LP and GPB Cold Storage, LP.
+Wolper Law Firm, P.A. is currently representing clients across the country in arbitration proceedings against brokerage firms and financial advisors who violated due diligence requirements when recommending private placement funds issued by GPB Capital Holdings, including GPB Capital Holdings, LP, GPB Capital Holdings II, LP GPB Automotive Portfolio, LP, GPB Waste Management, LP n/k/a Armada Waste Management, LP and GPB Cold Storage, LP.

 History of GPB’s Misconduct